PersonalTeam/codeigniter_secure_authentication/README.md

 # codeigniter_secure_authentication
 This is a base project for authentticating users securely.
 It hashes passwords with random tokens and checks expiration with the database.
-It uses Kenji's amazing composer package that implements all security measures for our installation automatically.
-So a huge thanks to Kenji for saving me a lot of work :)

-When this project is finished I will add a SQL file you can use so you can use this project without much difficulty
+A two way crypting algoritm is used for obfustcating id's before communicating with external API's that uses rotating salts.

+The entire project is built to be used with PSR-4 and composer.
+As of now this is still a private project but might be made into a public project in the future.